 Modulation Effects usually contain these parameters as well…

-Dry/Wet – determines the ratio of modulated signal (wet) to original signal (dry).
+Dry/Wet – determines the ratio of modulated signal (wet) to the original signal (dry).
 Usually a percentage.

 Feedback – determines how many times the output will be multiplied and “fed back” into the input.
 Usually a percentage or integer values.